solehakhan21/Tailwind-CSS/README.md

 # Tailwind-CSS
-This is my First repository in Github
+This is my First repository in Github.
 Author-Soleha Khan